 “Maryborough’s like my own personal hell.”

-We share a sad half-smile over Skype screens, the images lagging a second behind any noise.
+We share a sad half-smile over Skype screens, the images lagging a second behind sound.

 Georgie Silckerodt and I met almost ten years ago in our small Christian high school, both pre-teens who never quite ‘fit in’ with our town and it’s culture.

-My living 200km away from Maryborough to Melbourne is still considered momentous to locals when I return home– I was served by a former classmate in the supermarket who asked me ‘why the hell [I’d] come back’ when I stopped through town to conduct interviews.
+Moving 200km away from Maryborough to Melbourne is still considered momentous when I return home.
+I was served by a former classmate in the supermarket who asked me ‘why the hell [I’d] come back’ when I stopped through town to conduct interviews.
 My migration to the city is dwarfed by Georgie’s relocation to the Canmore mountains in Canada, following love across the globe.

 It’s been a few years since we last spoke with voices, and we undertake the almost customary where-are-they-now’s of old classmates – some dead, some hospitalised for addiction and abuse, some successful, but the majority still living in the town they were born.